rrenebostic/AI-Fairness-Audit-Playbook/README.md

 ## Overview ##

-This playbook integrates four core componentsnto a cohesive workflow that enables engineering teams to systematically audit AI systems for fairness.
+This playbook integrates four core components into a cohesive workflow that enables engineering teams to systematically audit AI systems for fairness.
 The components are: (1) Historical Context Assessment, (2) Fairness Definition Selection, (3) Bias Source Identification, and (4) Fairness Metrics.

 ## Contents ##